VysotskiVadim/VysotskiVadim.blog/_posts/2019-11-04-generic-programming-part-2-implementation-overview.markdown

 3 considered languages had different preconditions and different goals.

-C++ gives developers a lot of freedom in terms of memory usages, code generation approach was already common in sphere of C and C++ development, so I believe that templates is really great approach for C++, it's fast*(only in runtime)*, easy to understand and very flexible.
+C++ gives developers a complete freedom in terms of memory management, code generation approach was already common in sphere of C and C++ development, so I believe that templates are really great approach for C++, it's fast*(only in runtime)*, easy to understand, and the most flexible among considered languages.

 Generics in Java was created
-to improve existing, popular, and wildly used technology, and the task was well done.
+to improve existing, popular, and wildly used technology.
+Given Java memory model, ecosystem, and use cases,
+I must say that Sun's engineers did a good job!

-Generics in C# (.Net) as well as language itself is the youngest, so engineers did their best to do better then their competitors(Java, C++).
+Generics in C# (.Net) as well as language itself is the youngest.
+To be successful in a sphere where problem is already solved, your need so solve it much better then your competitors.
+Direct competitor for C# is Java.
+C# creators did their best to make their language amazing.
+There is also a different reasons which affected generics design: different from Java memory model and libraries ecosystem.

 As you can see all implementations are reasonable, they provide to developer ability to write generic and do it good.